KrumpetPirate/AAXtoMP3/README.md

 * The default mode is **single**
 * FLAC is an open format with royalty-free licensing
 * This will only produce 1 audio file as output.
 If you want a flac file per chapter do use **-c** or **--chaptered**.
+* **--level** has to be in range 0-12, where 0 is fastest and 12 is highest compression.

 ### M4A and M4B Containers
 * These containers were created by Apple Inc. They were meant to be the successor to mp3.